luigieai/ddns-cloudflare-shell/README.md

 * Your account email
 * An api token, you can generate [here](https://dash.cloudflare.com/profile/api-tokens)
 * The zoneID, can be found in the "Overview" tab of your domain
-# Dependencies
-This script needs the *jq* installed in your machine, you can install using:

 ## Centos
 ```
 yum install epel-release -y